BUSINESS EXIT PLANNING

 Key employees

-Any one the business owner feels will add value to the planning process.
+Anyone the business owner feels will add value to the planning process.

 Criteria for Exit Planning goals